 Sketchnotes: Dr. Johannes Richers - www.jorichers.com

-The Future Experiment took place for the first time on September 14, 2017 as part of the GDCh Science Forum Chemistry in Spreespeicher Berlin.
-The framework and starting point formed four thematic blocks, which were formulated as pairs of opposites: "Poor and rich" was discussed on the subject of education and training, in "War and Peace" the question of ethically correct behavior in chemistry was asked, "Life and death" was asked with the subject of pharmaceutical research and ?Sated and Hungry? was about agriculture, world nutrition and sustainability.
-The keynote speakers were Martin Brudermüller, then Deputy Chairman of the Board of Management and Chief Technology Officer of BASF; Jonathan Forman, Science Policy Adviser for the Organization for the Prohibition of Chemical Weapons, The Hague; Angelika Hilbeck, ETH Zurich; Gisela Lück, Bielefeld University; Edwin Mmutlane, University of Johannesburg; Leonhard Möckl, Stanford University; Stefan Oschmann, CEO of Merck, and Helga Rübsamen-Schaeff, Chairwoman of the Scientific Advisory Board of the pharmaceutical company AiCuris.
+The Future Experiment took place for the first time on September 14, 2017 as part of the GDCh Science Forum Chemistry in the Spreespeicher Berlin.
+The framework and starting point were formed by four thematic blocks, which were formulated as pairs of opposites: "poor and rich" was discussed on the subject of education and training, "war and peace" was the question of ethically correct behavior in chemistry, "life and death" was discussed on the topic of pharmaceutical research and "Full and hungry" dealt with agriculture, world nutrition and sustainability issues.
+Keynote speakers were Martin Brudermüller, then Deputy Chairman and Chief Technology Officer of BASF; Jonathan Forman, Science Policy Adviser, Organization for the Prohibition of Chemical Weapons, The Hague; Angelika Hilbeck, ETH Zurich; Gisela Lück, Bielefeld University; Edwin Mmutlane, University of Johannesburg; Leonhard Moeckl, Stanford University; Stefan Oschmann, CEO of Merck, and Helga Rübsamen-Schaeff, Chair of the Scientific Advisory Board of the pharmaceutical company AiCuris.

 This page has been machine translated.
 If you have any feedback or comments please feel free to contact us.